-For breastfeeding – Of course, this is what a nursing pillow is for!
+For breastfeeding – Of course, this is what a nursing roller is for!
 You will feed your baby using the pillow for support and proper placement of a baby’s head.
 Usually, you put the pillow around your waist and place the baby on the pillow, her head facing your nipple.

-For a baby’s development – When a baby is lying on her tummy with her chest on the pillow, it will help strengthen her back muscles.
+For a baby’s development – When a baby is lying on her tummy with her chest on the product, it will help strengthen her back muscles.
 Later on, when your baby starts to learn sitting up a breastfeeding pillow will become very handy.
 You can prop it behind her back for support.